Lisa died needlessly at the hands of Scientology.

 Did Miscavige's supervision of Lisa's case contribute to her mental problems?
 Headley says as far as he knew Miscavige was not trained to be a case supervisor (p.
 176).
 "David Miscavige had messed up big time.
 He knew it, and a lot of people that worked with him, for him and around him, knew it." (p.180) Marty Rathbun states that "Lisa McPherson was killed at the Flag Land Base.
 David Miscavige killed Lisa McPherson."

-The family of Lisa McPherson sued Scientology and individuals involved for wrongful death, while Scientology claimed it did nothing wrong toward Lisa.
+After Lisa's death, David Miscavige purportedly attempted to silence Lisa's family, but they rebuffed his minions.
+The family shortly thereafter sued Scientology and individuals involved for wrongful death, while Scientology claimed it did nothing wrong toward Lisa.
 Former Scientologist Mark Fisher claims that Scientology used operatives to prevent some former members from helping the prosecution.
 Settlement talks were completed after being forced by the court, (Civil Case settled 5/28/04).
 Scientology had a web page (removed or moved) that smeared Lisa's aunt and attorney.

 On November 13, 1998, Scientology was indicted on 2 felony charges in Lisa's death.
 On December 6, 1999, prosecutor Bernie McCabe presented a response to Scientology's attempt to get the case dismissed.